lganel/SVScore/README.md

 # Usage
 ```
-usage: ./svscore.pl [-ds] [-g genefile] [-m geneannotationcolumn] [-e exonfile] [-n exonannotationcolumn] [-c caddfile] vcf
+usage: ./svscore.pl [-dsvw] [-o op] [-g genefile] [-m geneannotationcolumn] [-e exonfile] [-c caddfile] vcf
-    -d	      Debug (verbose) mode, keeps intermediate and supporting files
+    -d	      Debug mode, keeps intermediate and supporting files, displays progress
     -s	      Create/download supporting files and quit
-    -c	      Points to whole_genome_SNVs.tsv.gz (defaults to current directory)
+    -v	      Verbose mode - show all calculated scores (left/right/span/ltrunc/rtrunc, as appropriate)
+    -w	      Weight CADD scores in breakends by probability distribution (requires PRPOS/PREND in INFO field)
+    -o	      Specify operation to perform on CADD scores (must be sum, max, top[number], or all - defaults to all)
     -g	      Points to gene BED file (refGene.genes.b37.bed)
     -m	      Column number for annotation in gene BED file to be added to VCF (4)
     -e	      Points to exon BED file (refGene.exons.b37.bed)
-    -n	      Column number for annotation in exon BED file to be added to VCF (4 if using -e, 5 otherwise)
-    -w	      Weight CADD scores in breakends by probability distribution (requires PRPOS/PREND in INFO field)
-    -o	      Specify operation to perform on CADD scores (must be sum, max, top[number], or all - defaults to all)
+    -c	      Points to whole_genome_SNVs.tsv.gz (defaults to current directory)

     --help    Display this message
     --version Display version
 ```

--o specifies the operation used to calculate SVScores. "sum" and "max" report the sum and maximum of each interval respectively, while "top[number]" reports the sum of the top [number] scores in each interval and "all" reports the maximum score, sum of all scores, and sum of the top 100 scores for each interval.
+-o specifies the operation used to calculate SVScores. "sum" and "max" report the sum and maximum of each interval respectively, while "top" reports the sum of the top 100 scores in each interval (use -t to use a different number of scores) and "all" reports the maximum score, sum of all scores, and sum of the top 100 scores for each interval.
 This option is case insensitive.
-Under -o top[number] or -o all, if the interval is small than [number] positions (100 in the case of all), then the top[number] score is equal to the sum score.
+Under -o top[number] or -o all, if the interval is smaller than [number] positions, then the top[number] score is equal to the sum score.

 # Dependencies
 * A Linux-like system with a Bash-like shell